 Hotels in Halebeedu: Where to stay

-Halebeedu is a hub of the rich heritage of Karnataka and hence several hotels have developed near the Hoysaleswara Temple.
+Halebeedu is a hub of the rich heritage of Karnataka and hence several hotels have developed near the temple.
 These hotels not only provide decent accommodation to the tourists but also offer premium services, depending on the needs of the visitors.
-You can avail both budget and deluxe accommodation at Halebeedu.
-Hotel Mayura Shantala, Sumukha Residency, Vishnu Regency are approximately at 15 km from the temple, while the Hoysala Village Resort, Gateway Hotel, Stay Simple Riverdale, La Flora Pavanputra Resort and Spa are almost 24 km from the site.
+You can avail of both budget and deluxe accommodation at Halebeedu.
+Hotel Mayura Shantala, Sumukha Residency, Vishnu Regency are approximately 15 km from the temple, while the Hoysala Village Resort, Gateway Hotel, Stay Simple Riverdale, La Flora Pavanputra Resort and Spa are almost 24 km from the site.

 Where to eat